 - With a fully loaded trailer, braked or un-braked, you must be able to stop from 20 mph on a dry road within 20 feet

-- Trailer brakes are generally not required unless total weight exceeds 4,000 pounds.
+- Trailer brakes are generally not required unless the total weight exceeds 4,000 pounds.

-- Don’t tow an unbraked trailer which, when fully laden, weighs more than three-quarters of the weight of the tow vehicle.
+- Don’t tow an unbraked trailer which, when fully laden, weighs more than three-quarters of the weight of your car or truck.